microprediction/endersnotebooks/mean_reversion_attacker.md

 The goal of this tutorial is to build an efficient online (incremental) algorithm that can detect such deviations in real-time.
 By processing data as it streams in and updating internal states incrementally, the attacker can make timely predictions without the need for extensive computational resources.
 You should imagine that your attacker has a tenth of second to respond to each incoming data point at most.

-## Overview of the Attacker Strategy
+## Overview of the example Attacker

-The attacker employs a mean reversion strategy based on an exponentially weighted moving average (EWMA) of past data:
+The attacker illustrated employs a mean reversion strategy based on an exponentially weighted moving average (EWMA) of past data.
+The pattern to follow is more important than the actual strategy, which is likely overly simple, but of note:

 - **State Maintenance**: The attacker keeps track of the current value and an EWMA of historical values.
 This is achieved using a smoothing parameter $a$, which determines the weight given to recent observations.